bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boussinesq.md

 * The examining committee, however, comprised of Joseph Serret, Joseph Bertrand and Charles Auguste Briot and Boussinesq defended his thesis in Paris before this committee on 13 May 1867.
 * Boussinesq had not concentrated on his thesis to the exclusion of other research, for he had worked on the theory of linear elasticity at the same time.
 * In fact from this time on Saint-Venant was Boussinesq's staunchest supporter and became even more influential in 1868 when he was elected to succeed Poncelet in the mechanics section of the Académie des Sciences.
-* Boussinesq had married Jeanne Giscard de la Roque in 1867 and, but for Saint-Venant's support and advice, might well have settled down to teaching in secondary schools.
 * Saint-Venant understood the system well and was able to advise Boussinesq that to obtain a university position in mechanics would be very difficult unless he had both a mathematics and a physics qualification.
 * Boussinesq's research contributions up to this point had been very substantial.
 * In fact Boussinesq gave the first mathematical treatment of the problem of the stability of solitary waves in the first of these 1871 papers.